 Who should apply?

-Fifteen Communications Fellows will receive scholarships valued at $5,500 and are renewable annually as long as the student remains a Fellow in good standing.
+Thirty Communications Fellows will be selected and 22 will receive scholarships valued at $5,500 and are renewable annually as long as the student remains a Fellow in good standing.
 This is in addition to any Presidential Scholarship received.

 This final project may include original research, investigation of a media or communications topic, or a performance presentation in your area of interest.